mmorejon/microservices-docker-go-mongodb/docs/kubernetes.md

 Dependencies like `website`, `users`, `movies`, `showtimes` and `bookings` are charts located inside `charts` folder, and `mongodb` dependency came from Bitnami repository.

+> Note: the Bitnami mongodb image was changed by the official version to support ARM architectures.
+Read more in the [PR](https://github.com/mmorejon/microservices-docker-go-mongodb/pull/23).

 Use the following command to deploy the whole project with just one line:

 ```bash